This Is How the Federal Government Can – and Can’t – Use Census Information

 The threat of an added citizenship question has generated concern about how information provided to the government could be used against vulnerable communities.

 As preparations for the 2020 Census get underway, the threat of an added citizenship question has generated concern about how information provided to the government could be used against vulnerable communities.
-The Supreme Court is set to decide on the inclusion of a citizenship question this spring, but in the meantime, the Brennan Center has sorted through federal law and policies to figure out the limits to the federal government’s ability to use the information provided.
+The Supreme Court is set to hear oral arguments April 23 on the Trump administration’s decision to ask about citizenship status, but in the meantime, the Brennan Center has sorted through federal law and policies to figure out the limits to the federal government’s ability to use the information in census answers.

 Why is the census so important?